emmby/android-for-dummies-v3/README.md

 This is the sourcecode repository for Android Application Development for Dummies, v3.

-The book's website is available here:  XXX
+The book's website is available here: http://www.dummies.com/go/androidappdevfd3e

 If you downloaded this sourcecode from the book's website, you should visit https://github.com/emmby/android-for-dummies-v3 for the latest